datamould/datamould.github.io/_posts/2020-03-11-feature-selection-using-embedded-method.md

 ### Lasso Regression:

-Lasso regression is a L1 regularized regression where there is a penalty for more complicated coefficients.
+Lasso regression is a L1 regularized regression when there is a penalty for more complicated coefficients.

 ```python